(nirmatrelvir tablets; ritonavir tablets)

 Caution is warranted and clinical monitoring of patients is recommended.
 A dose decrease may be needed for these drugs when co-administered with PAXLOVID.

-If co-administered, refer to individual product label for calcium channel blocker for further information.
+If co-administered, refer to the individual product prescribing information for calcium channel blocker for further information.

 Cardiac glycosides